Some of our services might not be available at the moment. We are investigating the issue.

 Both tools offer integration with Git control, allowing for streamlined version management and collaboration within teams.

-By connecting a Git repository it is possible the apps to be developed by multiple users in parallel.
-The changes could be then pushed to Git repo, and it is possible to do code review before merging changes to the main branch which is protected by default.
+By connecting a Git repository, it is possible for the apps to be developed by multiple users in parallel.
+The changes can then be pushed to Git repo, and it is possible to do a code review before merging changes to the main branch which is protected by default.

 Appsmith provides similar experience with Git version control.